MA Economics and Accounting

 - internet access

-In Year 4 you will undertake a Dissertation as a compulsory assessment component.
-Depending on the field of study you choose, there may be costs associated with undertaking surveys, travel and conducting interviews.
+In Year 4 you will complete a dissertation as a compulsory assessment component.
+Depending on the field of study you choose, there may be costs associated with:

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.